 Diagnosis

-Adult D canis mite seen on a deep skin scraping.
-Figure courtesy of Katherine A. Doerr-Siegfried, DVM, DACVD
+Adult D canis mite seen on a deep skin scraping (magnification, 10×)

-In patients with adult-onset generalized demodicosis, additional diagnostics (eg, CBC, serum chemistry profile, thyroid function tests) may be required to identify underlying diseases that can suppress the immune system (eg, hypothyroidism, hyperadrenocorticism, malnutrition, neoplastic disease).7
+In patients with adult-onset demodicosis, additional diagnostics (eg, CBC, serum chemistry profile, thyroid function tests, diagnostic imaging) may be required to identify underlying diseases that can suppress the immune system (eg, hypothyroidism, hyperadrenocorticism, malnutrition, neoplastic disease).7

 Treatment

 Localized demodicosis may resolve without treatment within 2 months.1 In breeding dogs, treatment should be withheld initially to determine whether the condition will resolve on its own or progress to generalized demodicosis.
-If progression occurs, the dog should not be used for breeding because it may pass the disease to subsequent generations.1
+If progression occurs, the dog should not be used for breeding because the disease may be passed to subsequent generations.1

-In the United States, amitraz dip is the only product licensed to treat demodicosis.8 Extra-label treatments such as macrocyclic lactones (eg, avermectins, milbemycins) are used more often than amitraz because administration is easier and more convenient.9,10 These products should not be used in breeds susceptible to the ABCB1-1Δ (MDR1) gene mutation.1,11 Examples of macrocyclic lactones include oral ivermectin or doramectin, topical moxidectin, and oral milbemycin.
-More recently, the isoxazoline class of parasiticides (eg, afoxolaner, flura-laner, lotilaner, sarolaner) has shown promise as an extra-label option.12-14
+In the United States, amitraz dip is the only product labeled for treatment of demodicosis.8 Extra-label treatments (eg, isoxazolines, macrocyclic lactones [eg, avermectins, milbemycins]) are used more often than amitraz because administration is easier and more convenient.9,10 Macrocyclic lactone products should not be used in breeds susceptible to the multidrug sensitivity gene (MDR1 gene, also known as ABCB1 gene) mutation (also known as ABCB1-1delta).1,11 Examples of macrocyclic lactones include oral ivermectin or doramectin, topical moxidectin, and oral milbemycin.
+The isoxazoline class of parasiticides (eg, afoxolaner, fluralaner, lotilaner, sarolaner) is used more routinely due to less frequent adverse effects and increased ease of use.12-14

-*The only labeled treatment is amitraz every 2 weeks.
-The treatment plans recommended in this table are extra-label but are supported by research and the author’s personal experience.
+a The only labeled treatment is amitraz every 2 weeks.
+The treatment plans recommended in this table are extra label but are supported by research and the author’s personal experience.

-Patients should be monitored with monthly deep skin scrapings from the 3 to 5 most severely affected areas, with treatment continuing for 30 days after the second negative monthly deep skin scrapings.5 A skin scraping is considered negative when no dead or live mites are observed.
-A patient is not considered “cured” until 1 year past the last negative deep skin scraping.1 Juvenile-onset demodicosis has a higher chance of being cured if the patient has no underlying health concerns.
+Patients should be monitored with monthly deep skin scrapings from the 3 to 5 most severely affected areas, with treatment continuing for 30 days after the second negative monthly deep skin scraping.5 A skin scraping is considered negative when no dead or live mites are observed.
+A patient is not considered cured until 2 negative deep skin scrapings are obtained 1 year apart.1 Juvenile-onset generalized demodicosis has a higher chance of being cured in patients with no underlying health concerns.
 Patients with adult-onset demodicosis may require chronic therapy unless an underlying disease process is discovered and treated.1

 Demodicosis Talking Points

-Following are the key points to communicate to clients:
+Following are key points to communicate to owners:

-Juvenile-onset generalized demodicosis can be hereditary, and breeding animals should be neutered.1
+Juvenile-onset generalized demodicosis can be hereditary, and dogs with this condition should be neutered.1

-Underlying conditions should be considered when lesions occur for the first time in patients older than 4 years of age.
+Underlying conditions should be considered when lesions occur for the first time in patients >4 years of age.

 The patient is considered cured if a negative deep skin scraping is obtained 1 year after the last negative deep skin scraping.1